ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.link/README.md

 - link-cloud secures a connection using SSL/TLS
 - link-cloud provides an audit log
 - multiple local ioBroker installations can be accessed through the same UI of the link-cloud server
-- ioBroker.link adapter acts as a reverse proxy and allows to access other server/devices in your local network that support HTTP/TCP/UDP protocols
+- `ioBroker.link` adapter acts as a reverse proxy and allows accessing other server/devices in your local network that support HTTP/TCP/UDP protocols
 - your can grant a temporary or permanent access to your local ioBroker installation to a 3<sup>rd</sup> person, e.g. to troubleshoot device outages, without a need to reveal your password or manage credentials

 ### How a connection to my local ioBroker installation can be established if there is no public IP and no ports opened?
-The link-cloud never connects to your local installation, it's the ioBroker.link adapter which runs locally and initiates a connection to the link-cloud in case there is a connection request.
+The link-cloud never connects to your local installation, it's the `ioBroker.link` adapter which runs locally and initiates a connection to the link-cloud in case there is a connection request.

 ### What is a _connection request_?
 A connection request is an intention to establish a connection to a local ioBroker installation made by an authenticated and authorized person via the link-cloud.

-### How the ioBroker.link adapter recognizes that there is a connection request?
+### How the `ioBroker.link` adapter recognizes that there is a connection request?
-An ioBroker.link adapter periodically checks for pending connection requests by polling the link-cloud.
-You can set up the poll interval in the settings of the ioBroker.link adapter.
+An `ioBroker.link` adapter periodically checks for pending connection requests by polling the link-cloud.
+You can set up the poll interval in the settings of the `ioBroker.link` adapter.

-### How can I ensure that ioBroker.link adapter establishes a connection to the link-cloud and not to a man-in-the-middle?
+### How can I ensure that `ioBroker.link` adapter establishes a connection to the link-cloud and not to a man-in-the-middle?
 ioBroker.link adapter can only connect to a server that presents a valid SSL certificate issued to ioBroker.link.

-### How the link-cloud identifies and authorizes all the ioBroker.link adapters polling for pending connection requests or establishing a connection?
+### How the link-cloud identifies and authorizes all the `ioBroker.link` adapters polling for pending connection requests or establishing a connection?
-Every ioBroker.link adapter generates its own unique 2048 bit key-pair.
+Every `ioBroker.link` adapter generates its own unique 2048 bit key-pair.
 Upon registration at link-cloud an adapter transmits its public key.
 On every subsequent request to the link-cloud (check for pending connection requests, accept or deny a pending connection, close an open connection, etc.) the adapter authorizes itself by providing a JSON Web Token (JWT) signed with the adapter's private key.
 The link-cloud verifies the signature of JWT using the stored public key and accepts or rejects the connection.

 ### Can one adapter connect to a link-cloud using another's adapter JWT?
 No. An adapter signs a JWT using its own unique private key which never leaves the local installation.
 The link-cloud uses the corresponding public key to verify the signature.